Watch Monty Don’s video guide to caring for your lawn in autumn.

 - Garden fork

-In autumn, the rate at which grass grows starts to slow, so you can mow less regularly.
-You can also raise the height of your mower blades by about 1-2cm, so they're at about 4cm.
+In autumn, grass grows more slowly, so you can mow less often.
+Raise the height of your mower blades to about 4cm.
 Collect the clippings and put them on the compost heap to prevent possible disease problems in damp weather.
 Never mow a wet or frosty lawn, as this can damage the grass.